dh4gan/grapus/README.md

 This repository executes population synthesis modelling of self-gravitating disc fragmentation and tidal downsizing in protostellar discs.

-The code returns a grid of disc models as a function of input accretion rate and outer disc radius (for a given set of input disc parameters).

 The algorithms in this code are described in the following publications

 *Forgan & Rice (2013), MNRAS, 432, pp 3168-3185* (v1.0)